BFA: Art and German; minor in Education/ Gustavus Adolphus College, MN

 Over seven moves with my parents and five siblings, I collected dogs, cats, chinchillas, birds, baby chicks, hamsters and a kinkajou.
 Summers on my grandparents’ farm in the Minnesota North Woods meant riding broomstick hobbyhorses deep into the forests and swamps; (Why does one not remember mosquitoes as a child?), picking berries, pin feathering chickens for the pot and sneaking unsuccessful Hereford and pig ride (pigs spin in circles).
 Drawings of Peter Pan and every wild animal possible, wolves being a favorite, filled those recycled school papers.
 Tackle football, baseball, tree climbing to see into Far Far Away, falling off buildings and also jumping onto surprised horses –injury-causing by the way, filled my days.

 Today: My studio is one block from beautiful Lake Superior.
-There are bugs to carry you off and my favorite: thunder storms.
+There are bugs in June to carry you off and my favorite: thunder storms.
 If it’s going to occasionally hit -40 in winter, snow is a lovely and necessary accessory.
 My writer/ counselor/environment activist husband also has his office in our home.
 Daily we share life insights.
 ‘Going Green’ is our goal —even with tea.
 Garden weeds are now native plants and organic really does taste better.
 To our daughter Samantha and son Joshua, you and yours are the joys of our lives.